We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 And then I had another moral crisis because I said to myself, my God, I went from selling cigarettes to kids to selling war.

-Um so right then was about the time that these seminal alternative news sites started coming out, like InfoWars, and there was a few others and Trends Journal, and I reached out to them and because I figured these guys are exposing the lies of the mainstream media that I used to work for, and of the advertising agencies I used to work for.
+And I reached out to them because I figured these guys are exposing the lies of the mainstream media that I used to work for and of the advertising agencies I used to work for.

 So I wanted to bite the hand that fed me.

-So I started I started working for people in the health freedom movement, people in the liberty movement, people in all these different movements, you know, people like you included.
+So I started working for people in the health freedom movement, people in the liberty movement, people in all these different movements, people like you included.

-Um politically, I got I got I was under contract for the RFK campaign when he was running for president because I believed in what he was doing and his work to expose the vaccines And the dangers of pharmaceuticals.
+So and then politically, I was under contract for the RFK campaign when he was running for president because I believed in what he was doing and his work to expose vaccines and the dangers of pharmaceuticals.

-It's like yeah, it it's it's not equivalent like when like when people get fined for like with the way they went after Alex for what he said.
+You know, it's like, it's not equivalent like when like when people get fined for like the way they went after Alex for what he said.

-Like the New York Times and CNN s tell lies of much greater magnitude every day.
+Like the New York Times and CNN tell lies of much greater magnitude every day.

-And and by the way, their lies lead to wars that kill millions of people.
+And by the way, their lies lead to wars that kill millions of people.

-Their lies sell products that kill millions of people, like and they're never held accountable.
+Their lies sell products that kill millions of people and they're never held accountable.

-And then um, and they're not the difference between them and say what independent journalists do is that they're purposely trying to lie to you.
+And they're not, the difference between them and say what independent journalists do is that they're purposely trying to lie to you.

 They know they're lying to you.

-Yeah, you know, it's one thing to take a mistake and in in in the in the you know the search for the truth.
+You know, it's one thing to make a mistake in the search for the truth.

-We're not always gonna be perfect, but there's a big difference to somebody who's purposely knowing to lie to you to hurt you and your children, than somebody who's just trying to figure out in real time what the hell's going on because it's very confusing.
+We're not always going to be perfect, but there's a big difference to somebody who's purposely knowing to lie to you to hurt you and your children than somebody who's just trying to figure out in real time what the hell is going on because it's very confusing.

 I agree.

-We've been lied to so much about so about everything that people become so skeptical that you know I think it f unfortunately fosters this environment where nobody believes anything.
+We've been lied to so much about everything that people become so skeptical that, you know, I think unfortunately it fosters this environment where nobody believes anything.

 No, because nobody believes the official story.